Brian-Earl/Bedroom-Generator-Project/README.md

-#Bedroom Generator
+# Bedroom Generator

-Created by Brian Earl and Justin Kreiselman
-Created using Godot Engine.
+Created by Brian Earl and Justin Kreiselman using the Godot Engine.

-The application procedurally generates a bedroom with furniture using grammars.
+The application procedurally generates a bedroom with furniture using grammars with help from a port of [Tracery] (www.tracery.io/) thanks to [Althar93] (https://godotengine.org/asset-library/asset/388).
-The objects are randomly selected and placed in a bedroom and are represented as letters.
+Pieces of furnature are randomly generated and placed in a bedroom which are then represented as letters.
-You can hover over a letter to get a description of the object.
+Hovering over a letter displays a description of said object.

-There is currently one style of room that can be selected.

-Press the R key to regenerate a room.
+Pressing the R key regenerates a new room.